waynegraham/ndsa.org/about/leadership.md

 <div class="row coordinating-committee">
     <div class="col-sm-10">
         <h3>Rachel Appel</h3>
-        <p>Rachel Appel (<a href="/groups/membership/">Membership Working Group</a> Co-Chair; 1st term, 2022-2024) is the Digital Preservation Librarian at the University of Pennsylvania where she develops, documents, implements and oversees preservation workflows, procedures and policies for the Penn Libraries' digital collections and assets, both digitized and born-digital.
+        <p>Rachel Appel (<a href="/groups/membership/">Membership Working Group</a> Co-Chair; 1st term, 2022-2024, 2025 Staffing Survey Co-chair) is the Digital Preservation Librarian at the University of Pennsylvania where she develops, documents, implements and oversees preservation workflows, procedures and policies for the Penn Libraries' digital collections and assets, both digitized and born-digital.
 Prior to this role, Rachel was the Digital Projects and Services Librarian at Temple University, coordinating digital collections, implementing metadata projects related to cultural heritage and scholarly communication, and managing ongoing services.
 Rachel holds a Bachelor of Arts in Film Studies from Smith College and a Master of Science in Information Studies with a specialization in Digital Archives and Preservation from the University of Texas at Austin.</p>
     </div>
     <div class="col-sm-2">
         <img class="img-responsive" alt="Rachel Appel" src="{{ '/images/coordinating-committee/appelRachel.jpg' | prepend: site.baseurl }}">